Azure/cortana-intelligence-energy-demand-forecasting/Technical Deployment Guide/README.md

 -   Click ***Deploy***

-The excel file ***\\Data Factory\\Datasets\\DatasetDescription.xlsx*** describes the content of each dataset and how it gets updated.
-Re-visiting this file after creating the data pipelines may help you better understand the datasets.

 #### 4) Create Pipelines

-We will create 12 pipelines.
+We will create 12 pipelines in total.
+Here is a snapshot.

 ![](Figures/ADFPipelineExample.png)

-We will use the JSON files located at ***Data Factory\\Pipelines.*** At the bottom of each JSON file, the “start” and “end” fields identify when the pipeline should be active and are in UTC time.
-We will modify the start and end time of each file to customize the schedule.
+We will use the JSON files located at ***Azure Data Factory\\3-Pipelines.*** At the bottom of each JSON file, the “start” and “end” fields identify when the pipeline should be active and are in UTC time.
+You will need to modify the start and end time of each file to customize the schedule.
 For more information on scheduling in Data Factory, see [Create Data Factory](https://azure.microsoft.com/en-us/documentation/articles/data-factory-create-pipelines/) and [Scheduling and Execution with Data Factory](https://azure.microsoft.com/en-us/documentation/articles/data-factory-scheduling-and-execution/).

-- Hourly aggregation pipeline
+- Data aggregation pipeline

+  This pipeline trigger the SQL procedure to aggregate the 5mins consumption data to hourly data.

+  - Open the file ***Azure Data Factory\\3-Pipelines\\Pipeline-SQLProcedure.json***

+  - Specify an active period that you want the pipeline to run.
+For example, if you want to test the template for 5 days, then set the start and end time as something like:

+    ```JSON
+    "start": "2016-11-01T00:00:00Z",
+    "end": "2016-11-06T00:00:00Z",
+    ```
+    NOTE: Please limit the active period to the amount of time you need to test the pipeline to limit the cost incurred by data movement and processing.

+  - On ***portal.azure.com*** navigate to your data factory and click the ***Author and Deploy*** button.
+  - At the top of the tab, click ***More commands*** and then ***New pipeline***

+  - Copy the content of the modified JSON file into the editor

+  - Click ***Deploy***

-- Hourly model retraining and scoring pipeline
+- Machine learning model retraining and reforecasting pipeline

+  There are 11 pipelines in total, one for each region.
+Each pipeline will send latest data for a particular region to machine learning model, trigger the web service so that the Azure machine learning will retrain based on the new data and reproduce the latest forecast.
+Then the results will be written back to SQL table.
+  - Open the file ***Azure Data Factory\\3-Pipelines\\Pipeline-ML-Region52.json***

+  - Specify an active period that you want the pipeline to run.
+For example, if you want to test the template for 5 days, then set the start and end time as something like:

+    ```JSON
+    "start": "2016-11-01T00:00:00Z",
+    "end": "2016-11-06T00:00:00Z",
+    ```
+    NOTE: Please make sure you put the same time range as you defined in other pipelines.

+  - On ***portal.azure.com*** navigate to your data factory and click the ***Author and Deploy*** button.

+  - At the top of the tab, click ***More commands*** and then ***New pipeline***

+  - Copy the content of the modified JSON file into the editor

+  - Click ***Deploy***

 ### 6. Setup Power BI [YC]
 The essential goal of this part is to get the demand forecast of each region and visualize it.
 Power BI can directly connect to an Azure SQL database as its data source, where the prediction results are stored.